KULL-Centre/PRISM/software/make_prism_files/README.txt

 6. Merging prism files
 ------

+Merging is done with a wrapper around the prism parser.
+The procedure is roughly:
+1. start with uniprot ID
+2. choose target seq
+3. pick files
+4. attempt to resolve SNPs

-Since each prism file can only have one sequence WT and the sequences in clinvar, uniprot, gnomad and spliceAI file can differ due to coming from different data sources as well as potentially being different isoforms, we need to choose one target sequence to merge all other sequences to.
-Variants that do not conform to the WT stated in the target sequence (that will be in the metadata of the output prism file) are dropped during merge.
+Choosing the target seq happens automatically.Since each prism file can only have one sequence WT and the sequences in clinvar, uniprot, gnomad and spliceAI file can differ due to coming from different data sources as well as potentially being different isoforms, we need to choose one target sequence to merge all other sequences to.
+Variants that do not conform to the WT stated in the target sequence (the seq that will be in the metadata of the output prism file) are dropped during merge.

 The target sequence is selected with the following hierarchy:
 1. the sequence with the most non-VUS clinvar variants